First Nations Property Ownership Initiative

 - a modern "Torrens" lands registry is a critical part of the above economic advantage by greatly increasing confidence in First Nation title and facilitating land based transactions;

-- First Nation ownership of the legal title to First Nation land is a proven model in Canada, clearly established over the past 30 years through comprehensive claims agreements and self-government legislation; today there is far more First Nation land held in fee simple by First Nation people than reserve land held by the Crown; every comprehensive claim agreement since 1980 has provided land in fee simple to the First Nation claimants;
+- aboriginal ownership of the legal title to aboriginal land is a proven model in Canada, clearly established over the past 30 years through comprehensive claims agreements and self-government legislation; today there is far more aboriginal land held in fee simple by aboriginal people than reserve land held by the Crown; every comprehensive claim agreement since 1980 has provided land in fee simple to the aboriginal claimants;

 - transition costs for implementation should be modest; importantly, in the longer term, First Nation ownership of title will eliminate federal government involvement in First Nation land transactions as well as government liability for them;